physicslucy/NMSSMPheno/INSTALL_IRIDIS.md

 module unload intel
 ```

-Would also advise adding these automatically when logging in with `module initadd`.
+Would also advise adding these automatically when logging in by using `module initadd <module>`.

 Note that we unload the intel module as there are licensing issues that cause havok when compiling.